apryor6/flaskerize/flaskerize/schematics/README.md

 ```

-### flask-plotly
+### flask-api

-A basic Flask app that renders a plotly chart via a blueprint
+A basic Flask app with SQLAlchemy that follows the pattern [here](http://alanpryorjr.com/2019-05-20-flask-api-example/).
+This is intended to be used alongside the entity schematic for speedy development

 _Example usage_